Nita Lou Smith Obituary - Lebanon, VA | Bristol Herald Courier

 LEBANON, Va.

-Nita Smith, age 84, went to be with the Lord on Sunday, November 8, 2020.
+Nita Smith, age 84, went to be with the Lord Sunday, November 8, 2020.
 She was the daughter of the late George and Nola Odom.
-She loved talking to everybody and enjoyed visiting with the people at Food City.

-In addition to her parents, she was preceded in death by her son, Roger Smith.
-She was the last of her siblings.

-She is survived by her husband of sixty-eight years, Jimmy Smith; daughter, Judy S. Castle and husband, David; grandchildren, Nathan Castle, Matthew Castle, and Jacob Castle; and several nieces and nephews.

 In consideration of the health and safety of all those attending the service, Combs Funeral Service and the family strongly encourages all CDC guidelines be followed, including the use of a face mask.